Skip to main content

 Set Sublease Terms

-Specify the sublease start and end dates (cannot exceed the original Kentucky lease term), monthly rent amount, payment due date and methods, security deposit amount and terms (No statutory deposit limit), and utility responsibilities.
+Specify the sublease start and end dates (which cannot go past the original Kentucky lease end date), monthly rent amount, payment due date and accepted payment methods, the security deposit amount (Kentucky has no statutory cap but a reasonable amount tied to one month's rent is common), and a clear allocation of utility responsibilities.

 Sign and Distribute